 To start we’ll create a new C# Script in our assets, name it

-appIdand this will hold our Agora App ID.
-Take a moment to log into your Agora Developer Account, copy your App ID and paste it into the value of
+appId, and this will hold our Agora App ID.
+Take a moment to log in to your Agora Developer Account, and copy your personal App ID and paste it into the value of

 private static string appId = "Agora App ID"; public IRtcEngine mRtcEngine; public uint mRemotePeer;